Anna Chancellor: Early life and education

-Chancellor was born in Richmond, England to barrister John Paget Chancellor, eldest son of Sir Christopher Chancellor, and Mary Jolliffe, a daughter of Lord Hylton.
-The Chancellor family were Scottish gentry who had owned land at Quothquan since 1432.
+Anna Theodora Chancellor was born in Richmond, England to publisher John Paget Chancellor and Hon.
+Mary Jolliffe, a daughter of Lord Hylton.
+Her father was the son of Sir Christopher Chancellor and Sylvia Mary Paget, a daughter of Sir Richard Paget and philanthropist Lady Muriel, daughter of Murray Finch-Hatton, 12th Earl of Winchilsea.
+The Chancellor family were Scottish landed gentry who had owned land at Quothquan since 1432.